An optional meet and greet helps determine if a client is a good fit before booking your first shift.

 What not to do:

 - Start training on the spot.
-A paid buddy shift or a first shift is the opportunity for training.
+A paid buddy shift or a first shift is the opportunity for training; you will not have the client support plan to read until a booking is on the platform.

 What next?